Satyapal Dang: Biography

 Dang was involved with the local politics of Chheharta Sahib for the next decade and a half, heading the municipality several times and working to develop the place into a model town.
 The shift in focus came in 1967 when he was asked by the Party to participate in the state elections and he successfully contested from Amritsar West constituency against Giani Gurmukh Singh Musafir, the then Chief Minister of Punjab.
 The United Front which included the Communist Party of India won majority in the elections and Dang joined the coalition ministry led by Justice Gurnam Singh as the Minister of Food and Civil Supplies.
 It is reported that he declined to use the ministerial bungalow and chose to stay in the MLA hostel during his tenure as the minister.
 He retained the seat in the next three legislative assembly elections held in 1969, 1972 and 1977 but lost in the 1980 election to Sewa Ram Arora, but his wife would regain the seat in 1982.

 In the 1980s, during the Khalistan movement, Dang was known to have worked against the secessionism, with his base at Ekta Bhawan, a centre he had built in Chheharta.
 He also published two books, Terrorism In Punjab, a book detailing his views on the Punjab crisis and State Religion and Politics, an analytical report on religion and politics with reference to the politics of Punjab and Kashmir.
 The Government of India awarded him the civilian honor of the Padma Bhushan in 1998.
 Towards the later years of his life, he was afflicted with Alzheimer's disease and retired from active politics after the death of Vimla Dang in 2009.
 He died on 6 June 2013, at the age 92, at the Amritsar home of his nephew.
 The Dang couple were issueless, reportedly by their own choice.
-Once Upon a Time in Chheharta, a feature-length documentary made by Nakul Singh Sawhney documents the life and work of Satyapal and Vimla Dang in Chheharta.
+Once Upon a Time in Chheharta, a feature-length documentary made by his grandnephew, Nakul Singh Sawhney documents the life and work of Satyapal and Vimla Dang in Chheharta.